katzueno/lambda-update-cloudflare-ip-ranges/README.md

 - Create an empty managed VPC prefix list in your desired region
     - Predfix list name: e.g..) `cloudflare-ips`
     - Max entries: As of July 2023, Cloudflare has 15 IP range items.
 Set to 100 if possible, otherwise set it 30.
+    - Note: Security groups by default have a limit of 60 rules for inbound and outbound.
+If you set the prefix max entries to above 60 you will need to raise your quota or you will encounter an error when creating a security group using the prefix list.
 - Copy and memo the prefix list ID (e.g., `pl-XXXXXXXXXXXXXXXXXXX`)

 ### 3. Create an lambda function